whylabs/whylogs/README.md

 whylogs collects approximate statistics and sketches of data on a column-basis into a statistical profile.
 These metrics include:

 - Simple counters: boolean, null values, data types.
-- Summary statistics: sum, min, max, variance.
+- Summary statistics: sum, min, max, median, variance.
 - Unique value counter or cardinality: tracks an approximate unique value of your feature using HyperLogLog algorithm.
 - Histograms for numerical features. whyLogs binary output can be queried to with dynamic binning based on the shape of your data.
 - Top frequent items (default is 128).
 Note that this configuration affects the memory footprint, especially for text features.